-If you’re writing a Liferay Application, you’re probably a genius who is also really cool, which means your application will be used throughout the entire world.
-At least, if its messages can be translated into their language, it will.
+If you’re writing a Liferay Application, you’re probably a genius who is also really cool.
+Which means your application is going to be used throughout the entire world.
+At least, it will if the messages that appear to its users can be translated into their language.
 Thankfully, Liferay makes it easy to support translation of your application’s language keys.

 You just need to create a default language properties file